300 Old Sheldon Church Road

 “Prince William’s Parish Church (Sheldon) was built between 1745 and 1755 on land donated from the original holdings of the first Landgrave, Edmund Bellinger.
 The name Sheldon was used in honor of the Bull family, whose nearby plantation and ancestral home in Warwickshire, England, were both called Sheldon Hall.

 Arms and ammunition were hidden in the Bull family vault during the American Revolution, and Continental troops drilled on the church grounds.
-Sheldon Church was burned by General Augustine Provost’s British troops in May 1779.
+Sheldon Church was burned by General Augustine Prevost’s British troops in May 1779.
 The church was rebuilt in 1826 and formally given the name of Sheldon Church of Prince William’s Parish.
 Sherman’s 15th Corps under General John Logan burned Sheldon Church on January 14, 1865.
 The church was never rebuilt.
 The colonnaded walls are three-and-a-half feet thick in the Flemish bond, and the four portico columns are in the all-header bond.
 Sheldon Church was built along a row of seven Tuscan columns (six engaged and one outstanding).

 Sheldon Church is said to be the first conscious attempt in America to imitate a Greek temple.”